Team MTF-Running for Research Spotlight: Jodi Newman

 Posted:Wednesday, March 15, 2017

 I understand that you are an LMT.
-What led you on the path to becoming a massage therapist?
+What inspired you to become a massage therapist?

 This path began when my college roommate actually went online and signed me up for classes at the Denver School of Massage Therapy (DSMT).
 The school called me back 10 minutes later asked me why I wanted to become a massage therapist.
 I did not have an immediate answer and made an appointment to visit the school the following week.
 My interests up to that point had been a journey in traditional college exploring several different majors: kinesiology, dance, journalism, case management, coaching, and speech communication all of which came after completing a MedPrep class for physical therapy.
 It was not until DSMT that I finally found my passion and what I honestly wanted to do with my life.